juice-shop/pwning-juice-shop/part1/customization.md

   * `logo` filename in `/app/public/images/` _or_ a URL of an image which will first be download to that folder and then used as a logo.
     Defaults to `JuiceShop_Logo.png`
-  * `deluxePage` custom elements on the _Deluxe Membership_ page
-    * `deluxeDeliveryImage` filename in `app/public/images/deluxe` _or_
-      a URL of an image which will first be download to that folder and then displayed on the _Deluxe Membership_ page.
-Defaults to `'delivery_juiceshop.png'`.
   * `favicon` filename in `/app/public/` _or_ a URL of an image in `.ico` format which will first be download to that folder and then used as a favicon.
 Defaults to `favicon_v2.ico`